Ukraine plunged into darkness as Russia launches a renewed ferocious missile attack on its power stations

 "The terrorist state Russia has once again demonstrated its essence to the world.
 Missile strikes on the energy infrastructure.
 Emergency power outages have been used throughout the country.
 This is a necessary step to avoid accidents and unbalance of the system.
 Repair crews have already begun to restore the damaged infrastructure," Prime Minister Denys Shmyhal wrote on his Telegram channel in response to the latest attack.

-Missiles also targeted Dnipropetrovsk, Poltava, and Mykolaiv oblasts; however, the increasingly effective Ukrainian air defence shot almost all the inbound missiles down.
+Missiles also targeted the Dnipropetrovsk, Poltava and Mykolaiv oblasts; however, the increasingly effective Ukrainian air defence shot down almost all of the inbound missiles.

 Tragically the previous night one Russian missile that made it through the air defence shield struck a maternity ward in the Zaporizhzhya region.
 The building collapsed and although rescuers managed to dig a doctor and a mother out from under the rubble, the woman’s newborn child was killed, Interfax Ukraine reported.

 To tackle the consequences of protracted blackouts, Zelenskiy has just launched the implementation of Invincibility Centres, Interfax Ukraine reported.
-The centres will provide free electricity, mobile service, Internet, heat, water and first aid kits.
+The centres will provide free electricity, mobile service, internet, heat, water and first aid kits.

 "As a result of this day, more than 4,000 such centres have already been prepared.
 More planned.
 If massive Russian strikes take place again and if there is an understanding that electricity supplies cannot be restored within hours, then the work of the Points of Invincibility will be launched," he said.